 A Unique ‘Intro to Sailing’ Program

 Many schools teach a 15-20 hour Keelboat program, and say you’re ready.
-We first focus on basic sailing skills, such as tacking, jibing, and sail trim, before we move on to more advanced skills like reefing, man over board drills and docking.
-Intro to Sailing has two 5 hour courses over one weekend, Saturday and Sunday, or two saturdays one week apart, to provide a good foundation for beginners.
+We first focus on Intro level sailing skills, such as tacking, jibing, and sail trim, before we move on to more advanced skills like reefing, man over board drills and docking.
+Intro to Sailing has two 5 hour courses (3 students in a class) over one weekend, Saturday and Sunday, or two Saturdays one week apart, to provide a good foundation for beginners.

 An Advanced ‘Basic Keelboat’ Course

 Once you can sail, we teach you how to be a skipper.
 The most difficult part of this is learning how to watch the sailtrim, charts, depth, and look out for other navigation, all at the same time.
-This takes time and practice, and with 20 hours on the water, you’ll get it.
+This takes time and practice, and with 20 hours on the water (3 students in a class), you’ll get it.
 We also cover topics most schools don’t even touch, with lots of docking practice including sailing into a slip, running aground and kedging off, anchoring and reefing.
-Basic Keelboat has four 5 hour courses over two consecutive weekends.
+Basic Keelboat has four 5 hour courses (3 students in a class) over two consecutive weekends.
 Or, call for weekday classes.

 More Instruction Time on the Water